VISIT

 Haltwhistle Chamber of Trade, Main Street, Haltwhistle NE49 9AE

 Come by car along the A69 or the quieter B6318.
-Come by bus on the award-winning AD122 Hadrian's Wall Bus, which operates during the summer months and also stops at several other Roman sites en-route.
+Come by bus on the award-winning AD122 Hadrian's Wall Bus, which operates year-round and stops at several Roman sites en-route.
 Come by train on the Hadrian's Wall Country Line linking Newcastle and Carlisle via Hexham.
 Come by bike along the network of scenic cycle ways that crisscross the countryside around Haltwhistle.
-Visit our visitor page for more information and useful links.
+See our Visitor Information page for more information and useful links.

 CONTACT